Pharma tariff: Aurobindo, Lupin, DRL, Sun, Zydus, Biocon in focus after 100% Trump tariff - BusinessToday

 For Zydus, Nomura sees US revenues of $1.3 billion in FY26 and $1.2 billion in FY27, with minimal US production.
 Given its heavy reliance on the US, Nomura cautions that earnings could be significantly affected if the company absorbs potential tariff costs.

-Aurobindo Pharma is currently the largest Indian generic player in the US, with $1.6 billion sales in CY2024.
+Zydus is currently the largest Indian generic player in the US, with $1.6 billion sales in CY2024.
 It operates three US manufacturing sites, though contributions remain limited.
 One site focuses on niche formulations such as dermatology, transdermal, and respiratory products, with potential to scale up.
 The company also plans to ramp up oral dosage production to 12–15 billion units, which could eventually cover a third of its US sales.